-- Looking at the intersection with those not working and income levels, we see that 67% of those not currently working make \$60K or less per year, along with ~39% of entrepreneurs in the same income bracket.
+Occupation Intersections with Income & Age Another 16% of participants reported they are not working, whether unemployed or providing full-time care for a family member.
+23 - Looking at the intersection with those not working and income levels, we see that 67% of those not currently working make \$60K or less per year, along with ~39% of entrepreneurs in the same income bracket.
 We may infer that a significant portion of respondents who chose entrepreneur as their occupation are in the early stages of starting a business and are not earning a sustainable income.
-They are in urgent need of support as they transition into becoming full-time job creators in NYC. - The third graph shows that 57% of women ages 25-34 are not currently working (almost the same percentage are working for an organization).
-Whether this is due to child or other family caregiving or being unemployed, it clearly illustrates the need for programming to prepare women to return to the workforce.
+They are in urgent need of support as they transition into becoming full-time job creators in NYC (see Figure 36). - The third graph shows that 57% of women ages 25-34 are not currently working (almost the same percentage report they are working for an organization).
+Whether this is due to child or other family caregiving or being unemployed, it clearly illustrates the need for programming to prepare women to return to the workforce (see Figure 37).

-Participant Occupation Status

 Figure 35.
 Participant intake form results

 Occupation Intersections with Income & Age

-Participant Occupation Status by Age Range Participant Occupation Status by Income Range
+Participant Occupation Status by Income Range